learn-co-curriculum/dsc-introduction-to-neural-networks-lab/README.md

 If you have a look at this GitHub repository, you'll notice that the images are simply stored in `.jpeg` files and stored under the folder `'/data'`.
 Luckily, `keras` has great modules that make importing images stored in this type of format easy.
 We'll do this for you in the cell below.

 The images in the `'/data'` folder have various resolutions.
 We will reshape them so they are all 64 x 64 pixels.

+Run the code as you see it below.

 ```python